Rajayne/PgPractice/README.md

 # Testing

 When testing, remember to create test database and to end connection to database after all tests are run to prevent async script from running continuously.

+# Seeding database

+Opening psql in a directory then using command \i data.sql will seed a database

+# One to Many Relationship

+Two methods to returning JSON data from two different tables

+1. Use two queries, one to select from each table